History of Scandinavia: Relation with the Baltic Slavs

 Before and during this age, the Norsemen significantly intermixed with the Slavs.
 The Slavic and Viking cultures influenced each other: Slavic and Viking tribes were "closely linked, fighting one another, intermixing and trading".
 In the Middle Ages, a significant amount of ware was transferred from Slavic areas to Scandinavia, and Denmark was "a melting pot of Slavic and Scandinavian elements".
 The presence of Slavs in Scandinavia is "more significant than previously thought" although "the Slavs and their interaction with Scandinavia have not been adequately investigated".
 A grave of a warrior-woman dating to the 10th century in Denmark was long thought to belong to a Viking.
 However, new analyses revealed that the woman was a Slav from present-day Poland.
 The first king of the Swedes, Eric, was married to Gunhild, of the Polish House of Piast.
 Likewise, his son, Olof, fell in love with Edla, a Slavic woman, and took her as his frilla (concubine).
-She bore him a son and a daughter: Emund the Old, King of Sweden, and Astrid, Queen of Norway.
+They had a son and a daughter: Emund the Old, King of Sweden, and Astrid, Queen of Norway.
 Cnut the Great, King of Denmark, England and Norway, was the son of a daughter of Mieszko I of Poland, possibly the former Polish queen of Sweden, wife of Eric.